dasshreyasee/-Fundamentals-of-Geographic-Information-Systems/index.md

 I teach a variety of first-year and upper-level courses at Temple.
 Recently, I've been dabbling in research on how to teach economics better.

-You can reach me at:
+You can reach me at

 - 📧 shreyasee.das@temple.edu
 - 🌐 [Website](https://sites.google.com/site/shreyaseedas/)